Cyberknife treatment makes it possible to treat cancer patients without making incisions. It is the next big thing in the field of cancer treatment.

 The patients should contact the doctor in case any of these symptoms persist for more than two weeks.

 I am considering cyberknife treatment as an option, what should I do?

 Patients should touch base with hospitals offering cyberknife treatment to find more information about the procedure.
 The medical team may start by making an evaluation of the tumor to assess its location, size and type.

-Based on the evaluation, the team would decide whether cyberknife treatment is suitable for the type of cancer diagnosed or not, how many sitting are required and whether it needs to be performed in combination with other cancer treatment procedures.
+Based on the evaluation, the team would decide whether cyberknife treatment is suitable for the type of cancer diagnosed or not, how many sittings are required and whether it needs to be performed in combination with other cancer treatment procedures.

 LOOKING FOR CYBERKNIFE TREATMENT?
 TO GET EXPERT SECOND OPINIONS, VISIT OUR WEBSITE: WWW.LYFBOAT.COM

 The cost may depend on the hospital, the location of the tumor and the type of cancer.
 Typically, cyberknife treatment may cost anywhere between $60,000 to $1,00,000 in the United States (excluding follow-up costs).
 However, patients in the developed countries such as the US and the UK can save more than 70 percent of the cyberknife treatment cost by traveling to other countries such as India and Malaysia.